cwillmor/cwillmor.github.io/resume.md

 - implementing built-in functions supporting `os_log` in Clang
 - assisting Swift's transition from an Apple-internal project to an open-source codebase

-Technologies used include C++, Swift, Objective-C, LLVM, Clang, LLDB, lit, CMake, and Ninja.
+Worked with C++, Swift, Objective-C, LLVM, Clang, LLDB, lit, CMake, and Ninja.

 #### Software Engineer, iOS Keyboard and Text (2011–2014)